What Is GDM and Why Does It Matter?

 Health Inequalities and Disparities

-GDM does not affect all women equally; it is more common amongst those from certain ethnic backgrounds, including South Asian, Black, Hispanic, and Middle Eastern populations.
-It is also more prevalent amongst women living in socioeconomically disadvantaged areas.
+GDM does not affect all women equally.
+It is more common amongst women from certain ethnic backgrounds, including South Asian, Black, Hispanic, and Middle Eastern populations.
+For women living in socioeconomically disadvantaged areas, the inequality is less about risk than about detection: they are more likely to face barriers to screening and follow-up, and GDM can go undiagnosed and unmanaged even when it is present.

 A Window for Early Prevention